- 1 [in singular] The solid surface of the earth: he lay on the groundMore example sentences

 - 6.1 (ground out) (Of a batter) be put out by hitting a ball on the ground to a fielder who throws it to or touches first base before the batter touches that base: he grounded out to shortstopMore example sentences

 - The batter grounded out, shortstop to first, and the runner from second rounded third and attempted to score on the play.

 - He started Game 6 at first base and grounded out to first in his only at-bat.

 - He ended the inning by grounding out to third.

 be thick (or thin) on the ground

-- Exist in large (or small) numbers or amounts: good men are thin on the groundMore example sentences
+- Existing (or not existing) in large numbers or amounts: new textbooks on particle physics are thin on the groundMore example sentences

 - Parents however were thin on the ground except for the usual dedicated few.